RICHMOND RIVER COUNTY COUNCIL

 - Public exhibition is undertaken and an invitation to make submissions issued on a range of policy documents and proposals.

-Under the Government Information (Public Access) Act 2009 (GIPA Act), Richmond River County Council and all other NSW Government Agencies are required to publish a range of open access information.
+Under the Government Information (Public Access) Act 2009 (GIPA Act), Richmond River County Council and all other NSW government agencies are required to publish a range of open access information.

 This information includes a disclosure log, policy documents, agency information guide and a register of government contracts.

-- Operational documents.
+- Operational records.

-- Human Resources documents.
+- Human Resources records.

-- Information Technology documents.
+- Information Technology records.

-- General Manager documents.
+- General Manager records.

 Information can be provided by open access, proactive release, informal request or a formal application.
 Release of information is subject to whether there is an overriding public interest against disclosure.
 Council makes available for inspection those documents that it is required and permitted by law to make available for inspection.
 Inspection of such documents is free of charge however an administration charge may apply if copies of these documents are required.

 The documents provide a forward framework for identifying the priority issues for Council, outcomes proposed to address these issues and the strategies to achieve the outcomes.
 The Finance section includes detailed estimates of income and expenditure together with Council’s fees and charges.
-To view a full copy of Intergrated Planning & Reporting suite of documents, please click here and scroll down.

-Returns disclosing the interests of councillors and designated persons under section 449 of the Local Government Act 1993 are available for inspection at the Rous Water, Administration Centre (Level 4, 218-232 Molesworth Street, Lismore), during ordinary business hours.
+Returns disclosing the interests of councillors and designated persons under section 449 of the Local Government Act 1993 are available for inspection at the Rous Water Administration Centre (Level 4, 218-232 Molesworth Street, Lismore), during ordinary business hours.

 A disclosure log is a record containing details of government information already released under the GIPA Act.
 A disclosure log is part of the open access information that agencies are required to make publicly available.
 Details are entered into the disclosure log when an access application has been decided, and any review time limits have expired.
-Please click here to view Council’s Disclosures Log.

-Class 1 Contracts are those that have, or a likely to have, a value of $150,000 or more.
+Class 1 contracts are those that have, or a likely to have, a value of $150,000 or more.

-Class 2 Contracts are those where there has not been a public tender process and the terms and conditions of the contract have been negotiated directly with the contractor, or the contract was the subject of a tender (public or not) but the terms have been substantially negotiated with the contractor; the obligations of one or more parties to maintain or operate infrastructure or assets; could continue for ten years or more, and the contract involves a privately financed project or the exchange of significant assets.
+Class 2 contracts are those where there has not been a public tender process and the terms and conditions of the contract have been negotiated directly with the contractor, or the contract was the subject of a tender (public or not) but the terms have been substantially negotiated with the contractor; the obligations of one or more parties to maintain or operate infrastructure or assets; could continue for ten years or more, and the contract involves a privately financed project or the exchange of significant assets.

-Class 3 Contracts are Class 2 Contracts that have a value of more than $5 million.
+Class 3 contracts are Class 2 Contracts that have a value of more than $5 million.

-How Information is Available and How to Lodge an Application
+How information is available and how to lodge an application

 If you wish to access information that is not publicly available you must complete a GIPA application form and pay a fee of $30 for the application to be assessed.
 This form is available on this website and at Council’s Administration Centre Reception.
 Click here to download Council’s GIPA Access application form.
 This fee includes the first 20 hours of processing time.